antcim/cronframe/README.md

 Each of these is defined with a macro, a standalone macro for global jobs while function a method jobs require a little bit of setup.

-As struct that can host jobs is known as a cron object in the context of cronframe and is defined with the cron_obj macro.
+A struct that can host jobs is known as a `cron object` in the context of cronframe and is defined with the cron_obj macro.

 Jobs of a cron object must be defined inside a standalone implementation block annotated with the macro cron_impl.

 **IMPORTANT:** a cron object must derive the Clone trait

-The library supports a daily timeout in ms which is decativated if the value is 0.
+The library supports a daily timeout (timed-out state resets every 24hrs) in ms which is decativated if the value is 0.

 During the first run of the library a templates folder will be created in the current directory with 4 files inside it:
 - base.html.tera